mcorbridge/testPython/README.md

 # testPython
 Mike's Amazing Python Skunk Works
-This is just me getting familiarized with Python3 /n/n Eventually I will merge with some of the research I am doing with the Raspberry Pi
+This is just me getting familiarized with Python3 \n\n Eventually I will merge with some of the research I am doing with the Raspberry Pi